splightplatform/terraform-provider-splight/CONTRIBUTE.md

 7 directories, 3 files
 ```
-If you are rebuilding the same version, ensure to clean the provider cache from the .terraform
+If you are rebuilding the same version, ensure to clean the provider cache from the '.terraform'
-folder and remove the lockfile .terraform.lock.hcl from your project's working directory.
+folder and remove the lockfile '.terraform.lock.hcl' from your project's working directory.
-For your convenience, a make clean-provider-cache command is provided to execute these tasks when
+For your convenience, a make 'clean-provider-cache' command is provided to execute these tasks when
 testing the provider with a main.tf file inside the repository folder.

 ### Usage